teambank/easycredit-plugin-magento-2/README.md

 # Installation

-The ratenkauf by easyCredit extension for Magento 2 can be installed using Composer or by manually copying files.
+The easyCredit-Ratenkauf extension for Magento 2 can be installed using Composer or by manually copying files.
 If files are copied manually, the API library has to be installed separately using Composer.

 ## Composer Installation